crustyratfink/ask_trimet/README.md

 `Alexa, ask Tri-met when the next bus arrives at 123` if you're interested in a station other than your standard list.

 And, ideally, she'll read back a list of arrivals with the bus number and stop ID.
 Fingers crossed.

+`The next 20 bus will arrive at 785 in 5 minutes...`

 _Note: this part's not done.
 Right now, I had to set up the DynamoDB key manually.
 On my [todo list](#todo)._